-The Colorectal Health Institute for Pediatrics (CHIP) Camp is a referral-based, week-long outpatient program that takes a multidisciplinary approach to bowel management for children with Hirschsprung disease, anorectal malformations and associated spinal anomalies.
+The Colorectal Health Institute for Pediatrics (CHIP) Camp is a referral-based, week-long outpatient program that takes a multidisciplinary approach to bowel management for children with Hirschsprung disease, anorectal malformations, idiopathic constipation and associated spinal anomalies.
 The program is unique, as it combines the expertise of the colorectal surgery team with that of the gastroenterology (GI) motility team to deliver comprehensive, interdisciplinary treatment for children with severe cases of fecal incontinence and chronic constipation.

 We realize that these surgical conditions are unique to the child and need close follow-up, which we provide with our skilled multidisciplinary team.
 Our staff members include a pediatric surgeon, gastroenterologist, a team of nurse practitioners, dietician, social worker and interpreters.
 Having a group with diverse areas of expertise review each child’s unique situation allows for a complete evaluation of the many ways these conditions affect a child’s life.